Reshape your breast with a Breast Reconstruction

 The reconstruction process can be started at the same time as the mastectomy, but some patients may need to wait until they recover from the mastectomy or other aspects of cancer treatment before undergoing reconstruction.
 However, even immediate reconstructions often require more than one surgery to complete the reconstruction process.

 There is not usually enough tissue on the chest to cover a breast implant after a mastectomy; however, there is a variety of techniques that can be used to construct a breast mound or provide tissue to support an implant.
-During your consultation, Dr. Morales will evaluate your needs and desires to determine which of the following techniques will be best for your breast reconstruction surgery.
+During your consultation with Dr. Morales in person, he will evaluate your needs and desires to determine which of the following techniques will be best for your breast reconstruction surgery.

 Tissue Expander Technique